cashviar/cashviar/README.md

 - A CFD trader
 - A fintech programmer
+- Fond of counting money
 - A big fan of Gojo Satoru
-- Fond of counting money
-- An otaku on the cutting edge of trends
+- An otaku of fashion trends